 You Can Have An Awesome Budget Smartphone For Less Than You Think!

-If our recent review of the Xiaomi Mi 9 taught us anything, it’s that you can match the raw performance of a £900 Samsung flagship, for around the £400 price-point.
+If our review of the Xiaomi Mi 9 last taught us anything, it’s that you can match the raw performance of a £900 Samsung flagship, for around the £400 price-point.

 But… what if we take it a step further and set out to prove that you can have a premium-build phone with good performance for under £150.
 Well that’s exactly what this best budget smartphone list is here to do.

 … You can have your budget phone cake and eat it! …

 With all bargain smartphones, there are Pros & Cons to consider with the main one being: will it work in the U.K?.
 But, since we’re a bunch of super helpful geeks, we’ve shortlisted only the best low-cost phones that have Full UK Network Coverage.